 Inter-State, Inter-Institutional and Interdisciplinary HRRC Working Groups

-The four thematic working groups, composed ideally of an equal number of participants from Connecticut and Baden-Württemberg, are the conceptual core of the Human Rights Research Consortium.
-The foci of the four groups are key human rights-issues of our time.
-The working groups meet independently throughout the academic year (2-3 times per semester) and have annual in-person workshops.
-The scholarly exchange is designed to lead to a variety of common activities and projects (publications, conference panels, policy recommendations; press releases, educational activities, archive etc.).
+The five thematic working groups, composed of an approximately equal number of participants from Connecticut and Baden-Württemberg, are the conceptual core of the Connecticut/Baden-Württemberg Human Rights Research Consortium (HRRC).
+The foci of the five groups are key human rights-issues of our time.
+The working groups schedule independent virtual meetings throughout the academic year (2-3 times per semester) and meet occasionally for in-person workshops.
+The scholarly exchange is designed to lead to a variety of collaborative activities and projects, such as publications, conference panels, policy recommendations, or educational activities.

 The working language in these groups is English.

-The working groups’ objective is scholarly exchange in a supportive, intellectually rich and diverse, and productive atmosphere.
-Groups will provide an opportunity to engage with colleagues and approaches from different disciplines, scholarly traditions, and cultural backgrounds.
+The working groups’ objective is scholarly exchange in a supportive, intellectually rich, diverse, and productive atmosphere.
+Groups provide opportunities to engage with colleagues and approaches from different disciplines, scholarly traditions, and cultural backgrounds.